What You Should Know

 Willful abandonment of an animal is prohibited.
 (Penal Code section 597s)

 It is illegal to intentionally kill an animal.
 (Penal Code section 597)

 Poisoning of animals is specifically prohibited.
 (Penal Code section 596)

-Removing cats from an area is not a good long-term solution as the void left by the cats removed will soon be filled by more cats - or other species such as raccoons, opossums or skunks (the "vacuum effect").
-It is an ineffective use of taxpayer dollars to trap, hold and then euthanize community cats.
+Removing cats from an area is not a good long-term solution, as the void left by the cats removed will soon be filled by more cats—or other species, such as raccoons, opossums, or skunks (the "vacuum effect").
+It is an ineffective use of taxpayer dollars to trap, hold, and then euthanize community cats.
 The most effective and humane way of dealing with community cats is leaving the cats where they are and having them spayed or neutered.
 It prevents unwanted kittens, therefore breaking the breeding cycle, allows the cats to live out their lives in their own territory, and over time actually results in a reduction of the cat population.
-And left in their natural habitat, cats are beneficial by providing natural rodent control.
+Left in their natural habitat, cats are beneficial by providing natural rodent control.

 Cats in Your Yard